harfarokh1/Projects/README.md

 # Projects
-Projects in c#, python, javascript
+Projects in c#, python, javascript and solidity